 The adult care team for this area can be contacted on 01225 713001.

 This service is available for children on referral from a health care professional

-This service will no longer be running as from Jan 2016, please see below to see alternative services offered in the area.
+This service is no longer available please see alternative services offered in the area.

 For more information please visit Smokefree Quitclub flyer healthy Lifestyle flyer Quit Club Flyer

 As you will be aware, there is an increasing national focus on performance against national cancer targets.
 Patients not making themselves available is the biggest single reason resulting in failure against the 14 day target.
 The primary reason for this is that patients do not fully appreciate why they have been referred, and the associated urgency.
 This in turn delays diagnosis and treatment for those few who are found to have cancer.

 To view press letter please click here

 Your Care Your Support Wiltshire is the new health ans social care information website for local people and professionals.
 Health Watch Wiltshire, the independent local champion for local people on health and care, has been working in partnership with Wiltshire Council and NHS Wiltshire Clinical Commissioning Group on this new resource.